coronalabs/plugins-template-library-lua/README.markdown

 ### Library Plugin File

-The stub/sample library plugin is something you should modify for your own purposes.
+The stub library plugin is something you should modify for your own purposes.
+The functionality implemented in the stub is explained in the [Doc Template for Library Docs](https://github.com/coronalabs/plugins-template-library-docs)

 ### Device Testing